 Applies to inamrinone: intravenous solution

-Check with your doctor immediately if any of the following side effects occur while taking inamrinone:Less common
+You should check with your doctor immediately if any of these side effects occur when taking inamrinone:Less common

 - irregular heartbeat